Richard W. Burgin

-Richard Burgin (June 30, 1947 – October 22, 2020) was an American fiction writer, editor, composer, critic, and academic.
+Richard Weston Burgin (June 30, 1947 – October 22, 2020) was an American fiction writer, editor, composer, critic, and academic.
 He published nineteen books, and from 1996 through 2013 was a professor of Communications and English at Saint Louis University.
 He was also the founder and publisher of the internationally distributed award-winning literary magazine Boulevard.

 Life and career

-Richard Burgin was born June 30, 1947, and grew up in Brookline, Massachusetts.
+Richard Weston Burgin was born June 30, 1947, and grew up in Brookline, Massachusetts.
 His father, also named Richard Burgin, was the Concertmaster and Associate Conductor of the Boston Symphony Orchestra, and his mother, Ruth Posselt, was a concert violinist, who was the first American-born woman violinist to extensively tour Russia.
 Both his parents were child prodigies.
 His sister Diana is a professor, translator, and critic of Russian literature.
 Burgin went to Brandeis University, where he received a B.A.
 He later received a Master's with highest honors from Columbia University.
 His first published book was a collection of interviews he conducted with the Latin American writer, Jorge Luis Borges, while Burgin was still an undergraduate.
 Conversations with Jorge Luis Borges (Holt, Rinehart and Winston, 1969) was the first book-length series of interviews with Borges in English and has been translated and published in ten foreign language editions.
 A substantial part of the book was reprinted in Jorge Luis Borges: The Last Interviews by Melville House in 2013.

 In 1975 he was one of the founding editors of the New Boston Review, now Boston Review magazine.
 In 1985 he published Conversations with Isaac Bashevis Singer, which to date has been translated into eight foreign language editions.
 A major part appeared as a two-part cover story in the New York Times Magazine.